s4236569/physgap/README.md

 * scripts.
 Place for all the javascript.
 This includes things like JQuery Mobile for gui elements.
 Mathjax for equation rendering.
 Any other dynamic library
 * static.
 Pretty much just for images and other embedded media.
-Any images referenced from the markdown goes here.
   Things like the icons for the apps and splash screens also go here.
 * styles.
 All style sheets go here.
-JQuery-mobile provides some nice defaults.
+JQuery-mobile provides good defaults
 * templates.
 This is where all the non-content bits of the web pages go.
 Basically the content gets inserted into the templates to produce complete html.
 * www .
 The output folder.
 Used by phonegap build to create the apps
 * README.md.
 This file
-* physgap.hs. tells the "website compiler" what to do
+* physgap.hs.
+Haskell file which describes how the www folder is created.
+Build this file with GHC to get the website compiler.
+  To build the website run ./physgap rebuild